Brief History of the

 The 1823 Republican Banknote.

-In 1823, Mexico became a Federal Republic.
-The new government tried to correct the treasury mistakes made by the Empire and to restore public trust in the government's financial management.
-Therefore, among other actions taken, mandatory loans stopped and the imperial banknote was withdrawn from circulation.
 Nevertheless, the serious treasury penury was not solved and paper money was issued once more to finance the state.
 This time, in order to halt the popular reject to this exchange medium, it was printed on cancelled papal bulls, which were expected to be accepted due to the religiousness of the Mexican people.
 The result was not different from the obtained by Iturbide: banknotes were not accepted by the public and soon they had to be withdrawn from circulation.

 Private Issuing Banks.